MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ### 4.2 Add the `start:withServices:` method

-Add the following lines into the specific method.
-1. For UI Kit AppDelegate lifecycle you need to add into `didFinishLaunchingWithOptions` delegate method;
+#### UI Kit AppDelegate
+Add initialisation code into `didFinishLaunchingWithOptions` delegate method.

-2. For Swift UI App lifecycle you need to create init() method into `struct` and add initialization code in it.
+#### Swift UI App lifecycle
+Create init() method into `struct` and add initialisation code in it.

+Use this code into methods described before, to start SDK:

 ```objc
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSAnalytics class], [MSCrashes class]]];